mjordan/ocr_rest/README.md

 # Installation

 This server is written in the Slim PHP microframework (http://www.slimframework.com/).
-To install the server application, you need to clone the git repo, then install Slim (following the instructions below show you how to do this using composer).
+Install Tesseract according to the instructions provided for your operating syste.
+To install the server application, clone the git repo, then install Slim (following the instructions below, which show you how to do this using composer).

 Clone the github repo beneath your Apache web root, and from within the resulting directory, issue the following commands: